 - Hardware fittings to connect the 1/4″ tubing to your propane system

-- Electrical wires (Buy from Amazon) note: the diameter varies with the length of the wires required for your installation: it is your responsibility to determine which gauge to use.
+- Electrical wires (Buy on Amazon) note: the diameter varies with the length of the wires required for your installation: it is your responsibility to determine which gauge to use.
 Please check our Electrical System Design article for more)

-- Butt Connectors (Buy from Amazon)
+- Butt Connectors (Buy on Amazon)

-- Ring Terminals (Buy from Amazon)
+- Ring Terminals (Buy on Amazon)

 You should have propane and electricity installed!
 Here are our installations: